wasimahmadpk/RegimeIdentification/README.md

 ## Data
 We test our method on synthetically generated multivariate nonlinear non-stationary time series as well as geo-climate time series which is recorded at Moxa Geodynamic Observatory (MGO) Jena.
 The data can be found under `datasets/` directory.
-The synthetic data is generated using file `src/synthetic_dataset.py`.

 ## Dependencies